 Americans celebrate Labor Day every first Monday of September.
 This holiday celebrates the efforts of workers.
 It is considered a secular day of rest, with most workers and students getting the day off.

-The holiday is more casual that May Day labor celebrations, which tend to be more confrontational celebrations associated with socialism.
+The holiday is more casual than May Day labor celebrations, which tend to be more confrontational celebrations associated with socialism.
 Many observers relax at home or head to outdoor recreational activities, such as boating, barbecues, and camping.
-It has; come to celebrate the end of summer, as many schoolchildren start school after Labor Day.
+It has come to celebrate the end of summer, as many schoolchildren start school after Labor Day.
 It may also be marked with firework shows and other patriotic events.

 Labor Day has also become associated with retail sales, as many shop owners try to take advantage of the customers’ day off.
 It is one of the largest sales events of the year, meaning retail employees actually have to work more on this day.

 Parades are the most common mode of celebration, which often feature processions of labor groups.
 One of the larger parades is held in Brooklyn.
 The parade boasts up to three million participants from a variety of ethnic groups.